Frandiiile/Frandiiile/README.md

 ## Let's Work on a Project Together!

-If you have any questions about Finance or data, feel free to <a href="mailto:frandile.aimane@gmail.com">contact me through email</a> me.
+If you have any questions about Finance or data, feel free to <a href="mailto:frandile.aimane@gmail.com">contact me through email</a>.

 I'm always looking for stuff to work on and challenges to solve.